muabdalaleam/data-jobs-analysis/README.md

 ## Notebooks

-You can execute any of the project's notebooks locally or just view them from the web viewer in the links below
+You can execute any of the project's notebooks locally in the `notebooks` directory or just view them from the web viewer in the links below

 - [Data-field jobs analysis](https://nbviewer.org/github/muabdalaleam/data-jobs-analysis/blob/main/notebooks/jobs_analysis.ipynb)
 - [Data-field freelacing analysis](https://nbviewer.org/github/muabdalaleam/data-jobs-analysis/blob/main/notebooks/freelancers_analysis.ipynb)